-- Consumers have the a right to withdraw within 14 days of receiving the purchased goods or, in the case of service contracts, the day of conclusion of the contract.
-The trader needs to provide a model withdrawal form, prior to the conclusion of the contract.
+- Consumers have the right to withdraw within 14 days of receiving the purchased goods or, in the case of service contracts, the day of conclusion of the contract.
+The trader needs to provide a model withdrawal form prior to the conclusion of the contract.
 In the event of withdrawal, the purchase price must be refunded fully to the consumer, including the costs of delivery.
 The consumer bears the delivery costs of returning the goods.

 - If a distance contract is concluded by electronic means and entails activating a button, this button shall be labelled only with the words “order with obligation to pay” or a corresponding unambiguous formulation.
 Breach of this obligation results in nullity of the contract.